 Ping: Ping is the reaction time of your connection–how fast you get a response after you’ve sent out a request.
 A fast ping means a more responsive connection, especially in applications where timing is everything (like video games).
 Ping is measured in milliseconds (ms).

 How to Get an Accurate Test

 We have customers calling all the time reporting that they are seeing diminished service.
 Once we ask them which device they are using to run their speed test, it usually ends up being a wireless device.
-Speed test will always be lower over Wi-Fi than being wired at the modem.
-Wi-Fi signal varies wildly depending on factors like your distance from your modem, what type of material in the walls between you and the modem, how many other wireless users are on your network, and what are they doing, if you are on another floor then where your modem sits, how old your test device is, and so on.
+Speed test will always be lower over Wi-Fi compared to wired at the modem.
+Wi-Fi signals vary wildly depending on factors like your distance from your modem, what type of material are in the walls between you and the modem, how many other wireless users are on your network – and what are they doing, if you are on another floor then where your modem sits, how old your test device is, and so on.

 Tip: connect your test device directly into your modem via an Ethernet cable.
 Be sure to turn your Wi-Fi off.